acolite/acolite_luts/README.md

 # ACOLITE-LUTs
-This repository contains LUTs resampled to specific sensors that can be used in ACOLITE, they should be placed in the appropriate acolite/data/LUT folders.
+This repository contains LUTs resampled to specific sensors that can be used in ACOLITE.
+The LUTs are retrieved automatically by ACOLITE when not yet present in the local installation.

+They can be also obtained manually from this repository and should then be placed in the appropriate acolite/data/LUT folders.
 For example, the S2A_MSI folders from this repository:

     ACOLITE-LUT-202102-Reverse/S2A_MSI
     ACOLITE-LUT-202102/S2A_MSI